arangesh/TrackMPNN/README.md

 ```

 ### Training
-TrackMPNN can be trained for RRC detections as follows:
+TrackMPNN can be trained using RRC detections as follows:
 ```shell
 pipenv shell # activate virtual environment python train.py --dataset=kitti --dataset-root-path=/path/to/kitti-mot/ --cur-win-size=5 --detections=rrc --feats=2d --category=Car --no-tp-classifier --random-transforms
 exit # exit virtual environment
 ```
-TrackMPNN can also be trained for CenterTrack detections as follows:
+TrackMPNN can also be trained using CenterTrack detections as follows:
 ```shell
 pipenv shell # activate virtual environment python train.py --dataset=kitti --dataset-root-path=/path/to/kitti-mot/ --cur-win-size=5 --detections=centertrack --feats=2d --category=All --no-tp-classifier --random-transforms
 exit # exit virtual environment
 ```
+By default, the model is trained to track `All` object categories, but you can supply the `--category` argument with any one of the following options: `['Pedestrian', 'Car', 'Cyclist', 'All']`.

 ### Inference
 Inference on the `testing` split can be carried out using [this](https://github.com/arangesh/TrackMPNN/blob/master/infer.py) script as follows: